akashcodes7/akashcodes7/README.md

 # 👨🏻‍💻 [Akash](https://akashstack.in) [@its_akashkr](https://twitter.com/its_akashkr)

 :wave: Hello!
-I'm Programmer and love building softwares, automating my workflows, self-hosting all my services on personal servers, managing my entire life on Notion and reading a lot of newsletters on system design choices of big techs.
-From design to development I love the entire process of building software.
-I focus on maintainability, performance, and security with all of my projects and try to follow a lot of best practices.
-Following best practices early on is the way to go and I'm a huge supporter of it.
+I'm Programmer and enjoy building software, automating my workflows, and self-hosting all my services on personal servers.
+I use Notion to manage my entire life and I love reading newsletters about system design choices made by major tech companies.
+I believe in following best practices from the start in order to ensure maintainability, performance, and security in my projects.

 ## Currently Working On Stack 💻 🧑🏻‍💻 🟢